 There are many reasons why would one want to remember own dreams – from mere curiosity to getting in contact with own subconsciousness.
 Whatever the reason is, basic technique is the same.
 It takes a bit of discipline, patience, common sense and some knowledge about the dreams.
-A Pencil and a notebook as well.
+A pen and a notebook as well.

-What do you need
+What do you need to remember dreams

 a notebook – Also called the dream diary.
 It is dedicated for your dreams and your dreams only.
 This is not a place to write or draw anything else.
 Be sure to start each dream on a new clean page.
 You don’t want your eyes to jump on previous dream.
 Good idea is to have a bookmark left there before going to sleep.
 Keep dates but write them after you wrote the whole dream.
 Also, you’d probably want a notebook with firm covers.
-They are easier to write in bed.
+They are much more convenient to write in bed.

 Sure, waking natural is the best way, but if you have an alarm to wake you up, you’d have to set it up some ten of 15 minutes earlier.
-Don’t stop it, press snooze so you’re safe not to think about time or falling back to sleep as you do your morning ritual.
+Don’t stop the alarm, press snooze so you’re safe not to think about time or falling back to sleep as you do your morning ritual.

 privacy – Both your act of writing and the contents of the dream diary are for your eyes only, forever and ever!
 I cannot stress this enough.
 If you feel like sharing your dreams with your friends, significant others or the whole world that is in the mood to read your dream blog, that’s fine, but never ever allow anybody to get it directly from the notebook.
-That is a place where you, and your subconscious, should be free to write whatever happened in dreams without any fears of judgement, exposing and over-intimacy.
+That is a place where you, and your subconscious, should be free to write whatever happened in dreams without any fears of judgment, exposing and over-intimacy.

 Maybe you think you would share anything and everything with somebody, but maybe your unconsciousness doesn’t agree on that.
 In that case, unconsciousness will just stop cooperating.

 Beside that, writing a dream is a technique of communicating with yourself.
 Things that you can explain to yourself in one word could take whole paragraphs to anybody else.
 You don’t have time to write paragraphs.
 And you shouldn’t think how to formulate things for anybody else.
-Once you’ve done writing for yourself in the notebook, you can easily copy that text (rewrite and edit it as needed) for the rest of the world.
+Once you’ve done writing for yourself in the notebook, you can easily copy that text (rewrite and edit it as wanted and needed) for the rest of the world.

-How to write
+How to write dreams

-Most important: don’t force anything.
+Most important: don’t force anything!
 Relax.
 Let the things flow inside your head, leave yourself and your thoughts aside to just write things down as they go.
 This is kind of passive writing.
 Trick is to keep your mind as close to inactive (inactive is completely wrong word here, but hopefully will give you a picture), sleeping state as possible.
 This is a skill that’s easy to achieve.
 Maybe you’ll have a bit of trouble in the beginning but just relax and in a week you’ll know it’s a fairly easy thing to do.
 Dreams are very fragile stuff.
 Once your brain gets in the active, daily mode you’ve broke them.